Powerful state of Swaziland. Full description of Swaziland

 The taxi driver happily said that I missed the most interesting:

-- Why did you arrive so unsuccessfully, the other day we ended the cane holiday!
+Why did you arrive so unsuccessfully, the other day we ended the reed holiday!

 Sic transit gloria turagenti.

-Swaziland turned out to be an endlessly sweet kingdom with mountains, responsive people and almost the largest number of registered HIV-infected people in the world (in proportion to population).
+Swaziland turned out to be an infinitely cute kingdom with mountains, helpful people and almost the highest number of registered HIV-infected people in the world (in proportion to the population).

-It even seemed to me that the whole cane holiday is not an ancient custom that has survived to this day, but state propaganda against premarital sex.
-Although it is not clear what an ancient custom is - Swaziland is 150 years old.
+It even seemed to me that the whole reed festival was not an ancient custom that has survived to this day, but state propaganda against premarital sex.
+Although it is not clear what the ancient custom is Swaziland is 150 years old.

 Local residents build different houses for all family members.
-In one - the husband.
-In the other - the wife.
+In one husband.
+In the other, a wife.
 In the third, the second wife.
 Old people should be respected and settled separately.
-And certainly in the round house.
+And definitely in a round house.

-The old people have not been brought in here yet:
+Here the old people have not yet been brought:

 Swaziland seemed to me five times more beautiful than South Africa.
 Here the meaning of the adjective "picturesque" was revealed to me.